 Zip codes with highest rates of gun violence and National Guard deployments.

-Okay, do you feel that you feel that, right?
+Okay, do you feel that?

 There's some suggestions that you feel.